 8. Hand, Foot, and Mouth Disease

 This is a viral infection caused by the Coxsackie virus.
-As the name implies, the virus infects the mouth, hands, and feet causing painful red bumps on the gums, lips and roof of the mouth and also red rashes on the hands and feet.
+As the name implies, the virus infects the mouth, hands, and feet causing painful red bumps on the gums, lips, and roof of the mouth.
+It also causes red rashes on the hands and feet.
 Other symptoms include fever and body aches.
 There is no specific treatment for this as the symptoms resolve in about two to ten days.

 A cyst is a swelling that is filled with either fluid or semi-solid material.
 If it occurs in the roof of the mouth in the area behind your two front teeth, it is called a nasopalatine duct cyst.
-These cysts are painless and go unnoticed unless it becomes infected or causes irritation or discomfort.
+These cysts are painless unless it becomes infected.

 10. Tooth Abscess